caco3/MeteoSwiss-Forecast/README.md

 1. Build the docker image with `docker build -t meteoswiss-forecast .`.
 1. Run it with `docker run -it --rm -v /tmp:/data --name my-meteoswiss-forecast-test01 meteoswiss-forecast`

+:exclamation: Within the docker container, the UTC offset is always 0!

 # Legal
 The scripts only use publicly available data provided by the [website of MeteoSwiss](https://www.meteoschweiz.admin.ch/home.html?tab=overview).